bdwgc/bdwgc/docs/gcdescr.md

   significant bits specify an offset within that page.
 (A hardware page may actually consist of multiple such pages.
 Normally, `HBLKSIZE` is usually the page size divided by a small power of two.
-Alternatively, if the collector is built with `-DLARGE_CONFIG`, such a page may consist of multiple hardware pages.)
+Alternatively, if the collector is built with `-D LARGE_CONFIG`, such a page may consist of multiple hardware pages.)
   * The page address part of the candidate pointer is looked up in a [table](tree.md).
 Each table entry contains either 0, indicating that